alissanguyen/aufgaben-ssr/README.md

 - Users' todos are synced accross devices.
 - Users can register for new accounts.
 - Users can add, check, and delete single todos.
+- Add loading state for adding and deleting todos.

 ### Tech